 What are the potential benefits of brachytherapy?

-Brachytherapy is a very effective and highly convenient treatment for prostate cancer, with minimized side effects.
+- Brachytherapy is a very effective and highly convenient treatment for skin cancer.